socrata/python-101/lessons/1-the-basics.md

 print(x * x)
 ```

-Will print `81` out, even if you save it to a file.
+Will print `81` out, even if you save it to a file and run it.

-Now try creating a script yourself.

-From inside of IDLE do "File > New File" then write and save your
-program (feel free to copy and paste from above).

-After saving the file, you can run it by going to "Run > Run Module"
-or by pressing F5 (with the default MacOS settings, this will require
-pressing fn + F5).

 ## Comments ##